Guide for Neuro Link2026-04-04

 Neuro Link: Flow Technique to Solve Cable Puzzles in Seconds

-Neuro Link is a puzzle about connecting same-color nodes without cables crossing.
+Neuro Link is an arcade game about connecting same-color nodes without cables crossing.
 In Blitz mode, speed matters as much as the solution.
 There's a strategy that cuts solving times in half.

 The Periphery-First Strategy